 Smallhold is a network of organic mushroom farms that differs from the traditional farming model by operating urban farms close to the customer.
 Smallhold grows mushrooms on byproducts from other industries and uses only compostable cardboard packaging.
 Smallhold reduces overall food miles traveled, improves product quality, and extends shelf life, all while reducing carbon footprint, food waste, and plastic usage.

 Carbon savings for Smallhold were estimated based on a lifecycle assessment prepared by Climate Positive Consulting (commissioned by Smallhold) that compares Smallhold mushrooms to comparable specialty mushrooms imported from Asia.
-Carbon savings for 2022 were estimated to be 700 metric tons of CO2e.

 Sparkfund